Lintula Holy Trinity Convent

-Lintula Holy Trinity Convent or Lintula Convent (Lintulan Pyhän Kolminaisuuden luostari or Lintulan luostari; Ли́нтульский Свято-Троицкий монастырь) is a small Orthodox Christian convent located in Palokki, Heinävesi, Finland, close to the New Valamo Monastery.
+Lintula Holy Trinity Convent or Lintula Convent (Lintulan Pyhän Kolminaisuuden luostari or Lintulan luostari; Ли́нтульский Свято-Троицкий монастырь) is a small Orthodox Christian convent located in Palokki, Heinävesi, Finland.
 The current leader of the monastery is Abbess Ksenia.
 The monastery is the only Orthodox nunnery in the Nordics.

 Establishment

 The Lintula nunnery was originally founded in 1895 as a community of Russian nuns in Kivennava, Karelia, near the Russian border at the time.

 The Lintula monastery in Kivennava started when the privy councilor F. P. Neronov donated a farm from Karjalankannas in the village of Lintula in Kivennava to establish the monastery in 1894.
 Actually, this first phase of the women's monastery, the women's community of Lintula's Holy Trinity, was founded the following year.
 Since then, the community got the status of a monastery.
 Lintula monastery got its name from the nearby village and river.
 The establishment was not easy, because Finland still had legislation from the time of Swedish rule, which in many ways sought to secure the status of the Lutheran Church as the only state religion.
 The area where the monastery was planned was also predominantly Lutheran.
 Despite all the difficulties, the monastery was founded by the decision of the Holy Synod and with the consent of the Czar in the summer of 1895.

 The monastery got its first residents from other monasteries, for example from the city of Mokshan in Penza Governorate, but also from other parts of Russia.
 Life in the monastery at the beginning of the 20th century was busy and modest.
 Internal conflicts and a poor financial situation also plagued the monastery.

 At the beginning of the century, things were further complicated by the Russification efforts of Finland, in which the Orthodox Church and its monasteries had to be involved to a considerable extent.
 These included, among other things, the establishment of Russian schools for Finnish children.